michaelwagstaff/wikireader-embed/README.md

 The expected formatting and defaults are as follows:

 $uri should contain the section of the url after the final slash.
 Internally https://wikipedia.org/wiki/ is inserted before this.

 $filePathToInsert defaults to "wikiLoad.php" if there is no input.
 This is the file that will handle the implementation of my class.

-$dbname should be the name of your database
+$dbname should be the name of your database.

-$servername defaults to "localhost"
+$servername defaults to "localhost".

-$username defaults to "root"
+$username defaults to "root".

-$password defaults to an empty string
+$password defaults to an empty string.

-$tableName defaults to "wikipages"
+$tableName defaults to "wikipages".